jrtberlin/aos2.0-post/README.md

 The second and smaller change is the switch to Markdown as our primary markup language for documentation.
 This enables users without deeper knowledge to contribute to the documentation via GitHub's integrated editor and us to switch the static site generator in the future.

-In late March, we moved our infrastructure to a larger server at Hetzner.
-While this increased the costs, it already resulted in more frequent nightly releases.
+In late March, we moved our infrastructure to a larger server.
+This resulted in more frequent nightly releases.

 On the repository of AsteroidOS Sync, our Android app, we enabled automatic builds on pull requests to catch issues with future changes early.

 ## Minor Changes

-AsteroidOS has now support for [round screens with a cut-off](https://github.com/AsteroidOS/meta-asteroid/pull/41) and
+AsteroidOS has now support for [round screens with a cut-off](https://github.com/AsteroidOS/meta-asteroid/pull/41).

 PostmarketOS now offers our launcher and core apps, thanks to [PureTryOut](todo), who moved our buildsystem from qmake to cmake along the way.